xanvcs/coding-resources/README.md

 ### Curriculums
 - [The Odin Project](https://www.theodinproject.com/) This compromises foundational CSS, HTML, JavaScript alongside integration of Git.
 Additionally there are courses on Full Stack Ruby On Rail and Javascript
+- [Full Stack Open 2022](https://fullstackopen.com/en/) Encompasses React, Redux, Node.js, MongoDB, GraphQL and TypeScript in one course
+- [freeCodeCamp](https://www.freecodecamp.org/) Has many courses that encompass over a multitude of areas.
+It includes both front end and back end courses
+- [edX](https://www.edx.org/) Courses from many different colleges such as MIT and Harvard